The Art of Staying Series - Part 2: Regulation vs. Escapism

 There is no “right” response.

-Just information and reflection.
+Just information, curious observation, and reflection.

 Sometimes the most honest response is simply noticing where your nervous system asks for relief.